richardwth/MMD-GAN/README.md

 2. Run my_test_* with proper hyperparameters

 ## About the algorithms
-In spectral normalization of paper [1], we directly estimate the spectral norm of a convolution kernel, which empirically is larger than the spectral norm of the reshaped kernel estimated in [2].
-Thus, our spectral normalization imposes a stronger pernalization than the original paper [2].
-As a result, the norm of the signal will tend to decrease in each layer because:
+In spectral normalization of our paper [1], we directly estimate the spectral norm of a convolution kernel, which empirically is larger than the spectral norm of the reshaped kernel estimated in [2].
+Thus, our spectral normalization imposes a stronger pernalization than [2]'s.
+As a result, in our case, the norm of the signal will tend to decrease in each layer because:
-- It is unlikely for the signal to coincide with the first eigenvector of the kernel
+- It is unlikely for the signal to coincide with the first eigenvector ("eigen-tensor") of the convolutional kernel
 - It is likely the activation function (leaky ReLU or ReLU) reduces the norm of signal.

-Consequently, the discriminator outputs tend to be the same for any inputs (they are just the biases propogating through the network).
-Therefore, we found it essential to multiply a constant larger than 1 after each spectral normalization.
+Consequently, the discriminator outputs tend to be the same for any inputs (where the outputs are just the biases propogating through the network).
+Therefore, we found it essential to multiply the signal with a constant **C**>1 after each spectral normalization.
+Actually, using a fixed kernel scale, the MMD loss seems to be sensitive to **C** as **C** may limit how large the pair-wise distance could be thus the boundary of kernel values.

+I did not mention this in the paper [1] where we used 1.82 empirically.
+Later I found 1.5 seems to provide more stable results across different learning rate combinations.
+I will provide more details and discussion on this as soon as I get a chance to revise the paper.

 ## Reference
 [1] Improving MMD-GAN Training with Repulsive Loss Function.
 Under review as a conference paper at ICLR 2019.
-URL: https://openreview.net/forum?id=HygjqjR9Km.
+URL: https://openreview.net/forum?id=HygjqjR9Km. \
 [2] Takeru Miyato, Toshiki Kataoka, Masanori Koyama, and Yuichi Yoshida.
 Spectral normalization for generative adversarial networks.
 In ICLR, 2018